PROFESSIONAL LINKING PROGRAM

-The Professional Linking Program (PLP) is a unique teacher education program that enables working paraprofessionals; student support workers; para-educators (e.g., education assistants, child and youth care workers, counselors, settlement workers); independent schools educators; Francophone teachers working with letters of permission to become certified as teachers in British Columbia.
-The Professional Linking Program is unique in that it enables participants to pursue certification while continuing to work in their current positions for all but the long-practicum semester.
+The Professional Linking Program (PLP) is a flexible teacher education program that enables working paraprofessionals — student support workers, para-educators (e.g., education assistants, child and youth care workers, counselors, settlement workers), independent schools educators, Francophone teachers working with letters of permission — to become certified as teachers in British Columbia.

-- you must have completed a minimum of two years of paraprofessional experience in your current role in the school setting and be working a minimum of 3 days per week, at the time of application;
+- Have a minimum of two years of paraprofessional experience in their current role (in the school setting) and be working a minimum of three days per week, at the time of application;

-- you must be working with children and youth at the grade level for which you are applying to the program (i.e. Elementary or Secondary);
+- Be working with children and youth at the age level they are applying to teach (i.e. Elementary or Secondary);

-- if accepted into the program, you must be employed a minimum of three days a week in a school setting working with children and youth at the grade level you have been accepted to teach;
+- If accepted into the program, must be employed a minimum of three days a week (in a school setting) working with children and youth at the age level they have been accepted to teach.